thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 Contract:
 * This command is optional for a plugin.
 It can be implemented alternatively to original commands `install` and `remove` as both are specified above.
-  * If a plugin does not implement this command it can return exit status `1`.
+  * If a plugin does not implement this command it must return exit status `1`.
 In that case sm-agent will call the plugin again package-by-package using original commands `install` and `remove`.
   * If a plugin implements this command sm-agent uses it instead of original commands `install` and `remove`.
 * This command takes no commandline arguments, but expects a software list sent from sm-agent to plugin's `stdin`.